padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 #### Train the k-means clustering

-The algorithms takes many input paramters, but here only two input parameters (i.e., nClusters and maxIterations) would be specified leaving the others to default.
+The algorithm takes many input paramters, but here only two input parameters (i.e., nClusters and maxIterations) would be specified leaving the others to default.
+The number of clusters is an important parameter as this shows the number of distinct spectral classes and this can be objectively or subjectively specified.
+It is us

 ```JavaScript
 var kmeanClusters = ee.Clusterer.wekaKMeans({